cpsughrue/gsoc_proposal/README.md

 	- How long has it been since the module was last required?
 - How large is the module?

 The goal of the build deamon is to minimize build time.
 Finding the right equation will take some experimentation but the basic idea is to assign a score to each prebuilt module including the one just built and maximize the total score of the cache.
-For example, `score = number_of_times_built - time_since_last_build` could be the equation used to prioritize modules for the cache.
+For example, `score = number_of_times_built - time_since_last_build` could be used to prioritize modules.
 In the image bellow the deamon has completed building a module and places it in the cache by removing two other modules increasing the cache score by two.

 <img src="caching.PNG" width="50%" height="50%" border="1">